aMelonRind/JsMacros-scripts/src/StorageManager/README.md

 as i write more i started thinking it might be easier to just make it into [standalone mod](https://github.com/aMelonRind/StorageBrowser)...
 MethodWrapper is assignable to java.util.function.* anyways, still customizable through jsmacros

+after some more thinking i guess i'll make a jsm extension to handle heavy processes instead of standalong